CaNS-World/CaNS/README.md

 The Makefile in `src/` should be modified in agreement to the installation paths of each library.
 Also, the following preprocessor options are available:

- * `-DDEBUG`            : performs some basic checks for debugging purposes
+ * `-D_DEBUG`            : performs some basic checks for debugging purposes
- * `-DTIMING`           : wall-clock time per timestep is computed
+ * `-D_TIMING`           : wall-clock time per timestep is computed
- * `-DIMPDIFF`          : diffusion term of the N-S equations is integrated in time with an implicit discretization (thereby improving the stability of the numerical algorithm for viscous-dominated flows)
+ * `-D_IMPDIFF`          : diffusion term of the N-S equations is integrated in time with an implicit discretization (thereby improving the stability of the numerical algorithm for viscous-dominated flows)
- * `-DSINGLE_PRECISION` : calculation will be carried out in single precision (the default precision is double)
+ * `-D_SINGLE_PRECISION` : calculation will be carried out in single precision (the default precision is double)

 Typing `make run` will compile the code and copy the executable `cans` and input file `dns.in` to a `run/` folder.